timo845/F-EAR-THIS-/README.md

 | **Other organisation(s)** | 	PEACE
 |[<img src="Documentation/img/coverandrecord.jpg" width="100%">]| This is literally a description of what you see in the image, make sure its a clear, complete and concise overview of the artefact.
 It should make sense for someone who doesn't see the image itself.
 Our final *Catalogue of Resilience* might make use of one representative image from each student, so important to put your moneyshot here.
 You can build a gallery of additional artefact images below.

+### Music & Ideas, curated by Marco Pandin
+"F / Ear this!" is a double album published by PEACE, the association of independent Italian alternative labels (which includes Blu Bus, Catfood Press, Particolare Music, Rockgarage, Trax, Ut / Comunicazioni and, recently, also Tunnel) in support of "A / Anarchist Magazine ".

+The project was born at the beginning of last year: putting together music, words and images built around a common idea, asking for help from friends, musicians, graphic designers and poets scattered everywhere, both in Italy and abroad.
+All in all a simple and transparent initiative: once the theme was chosen (in this case, "fear"), a word-of-mouth mechanism was set in motion which, despite some complications and the inevitable accidents and delays, worked very well, arriving from here around Europe to the United States.
+Made some phone calls, sent a few letters and so put the rumor around, the material for "F / Ear this!" it came almost by itself: no contracts, no fees for participation, nor promises difficult to keep.
+Everyone collaborated freely and spontaneously, an absolutely indispensable condition for being able to "work" cleanly and satisfactorily.

+In terms of musical "genres", this collection is obviously quite composite: it ranges from large and evocative atmospheres (the compositions of Giorgio Cantoni and the 2 + 2 = 5, for example) to the minimal chiseling work (the French Look De Bouk and the New Yorkers Hum), from hot and intelligent rock (Franti and the German Body & the Buildings among others) to the more cerebral experimentalism (such as that of Nurse With Wound and ParoksiEksta) to chemical laboratory jazz (Doctor Nerve, Don King and our Detonation).
+We remain however, and this applies to all participants, in an "attitude sector" that sees creativity as a vital and positive fact, an instrument that, through words, sounds and images, tells people, their ideas, dreams and desires .

+### Tracklist

+A1 	–Two Tone 	Sometimes Timid / My Womb 	4:01
+A2 	–Detonazione 	Dead Planet Blues 	4:57
+A3 	–The Blech 	Wehr Kardoon (Recorded Live) 	2:55
+A4 	–Look De Bouk 	Un Ecrin De Fer-Blanc Pour Le Noir Des Tes Cils (Extracts) 	6:04 A5 	–Politrio 	Bolero IV 	4:14
+A6 	–Embryo (3) 	Aperto 	6:43
+B1 	–History Of Unheard Music 	Lawn Rangers 	4:33
+B2 	–Franti 	Voghera (Recorded Live) 	3:42
+B3 	–LA1919* 	Senza Tregua No. 2 (1986 Remix) 	3:17
+B4 	–Body & The Buildings 	Assume To Be Dreaming 	5:18 B5 	–Giorgio Cantoni 	Un Anno Nelle Favelas 	3:48
+B6 	–Jane Dolman And Pete Wright 	Fishes In Water 	5:56 B7 	–2+2=5 	Guang Zhou 	3:28
+C1 	–Orient-Express 	In Articulo Mortis 	3:19
+C2 	–Weimar Gesang 	Light-Tight Place (Hammer Version) 	4:44 C3 	–Annie Anxiety* 	It Was July...
+2:33
+C4 	–Gregorio R.U.S.
+Bardini* 	Invocazione Di Giuliano Kremmerz 	3:00
+C5 	–Don King 	Fern Gully (Recorded Live) 	3:48
+C6 	–Doctor Nerve 	Unna (Recorded Live) 	3:02
+C7 	–Nick Didkovsky And Limpe Fuchs 	When Hands Fall 	8:22 D1 	–Nurse With Wound 	Ship Of The Dead 	7:27
+D2 	–Die Form 	Fear Of My Hands 	3:15
+D3 	–Possession 	De Vermis 	4:44
+D4 	–Thelema 	J. C. S. / A Pagan Ritual 	9:02
+D5 	–Paroksi-Eksta 	Pneuma Ha Ïato 	5:05
 # Research (H1)
 ## Reasearch Questions (H2)
 You can't see fear, can't hold it in your hands.
 It's experience based, what are the tools that can be used to recreate this context digitally?